 Additionally Noah has been a teacher of bodywork both for massage schools and independently since 1994.
 His reason for participating in the training of the massage community is that he believes too many massagers learn just a bit about deep tissue work without really understanding what they are trying to achieve.
 He hopes to increase the level of learning in the massage and bodywork community by challenging his students to continue to enhance their skills as they invite change in their clients instead of demanding it from them.
 He sees a primary importance to teaching the philosophy of deep touch; the technique follows when the grounding of 'why' is present.

-His partner Gloria Galanes is a professor of communication at Missouri State University and has also served in various administrative positions there.
-She is planning retirement from post of Dean of Arts and Letters in 2017, freeing them for new adventures.
+His partner Gloria Galanes has retired from her position as Dean of Arts and Letters at Missouri State University.
 During the fall semester of 2006 she taught for the Missouri-London program in London, England, so Noah lived and worked in London from Aug-Dec of 2006 while she completed her semester there.

 Through fortunate circumstances he was invited to sing Handel's Messiah at St Paul's Cathedral in that December.
 He was a visiting fellow at the Wren Clinic in East Central London and continued this exchange until the closing of that clinic in 2014, and has now made numerous trips to London twice yearly to work and now to teach bodywork also (see Noah's Travel Diary).
 The UK visits are slowing down...from twice yearly the new schedule has been every 18 months, and possibly even less.